SnehaJoshi11/World_Weather_Analysis/README.md

 ## Overview

 We are working on the PlanMyTrip app.
-In this app we are using open weather api to find out city specific details(City, country, and date,Latitude and longitude,Maximum temperature,Humidity,Cloudiness,Wind speed).
+In this app we are using open weather api to find out city specific details (City, country, date, Latitude and longitude, Maximum temperature, Humidity, Cloudiness, Wind speed).
+With the help of details, we can create vacation search and make it as traveling itinerary for the customer to find out their travelling destination.
 There are some modifications on criteria like "weather descriptions" for specific places that customer want to visit.
 From the list of potential travel destinations, will choose four cities to create a travel itinerary.

 ## Purpose